nir-programmer/shopify-project/README.md

    <b>Congradiulations!</b> You are logged in succesfully to the ShopifyBackEnd applicatoin
     <br/>
-      <b>NOTE:</b> This is the admin hompepage after clicking on the "products" link in order the view the ilst of all proudcts
+      <b>NOTE:</b> This is the admin hompepage after clicking on the "products" link in order to view the ilst of all proudcts

    <br/>